SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/_INSTALLATION.md

 2. The LLM will read settings from `/mnt/project/cairn-pkm-user-prefs.yaml`

 **Why two files?**
-- `_local/user-prefs.yaml` â€” Template/reference in your vault
+- `_local/user-prefs.yaml` — Template/reference in your vault
-- `_local/llm/cairn-pkm-user-prefs.yaml` â€” Your customized version for LLM uploads
+- `_local/llm/cairn-pkm-user-prefs.yaml` — Your customized version for LLM uploads
 - Keep both synchronized if you update settings

 **Note:** LLM commands reference your vault structure but don't modify it directly unless you choose `file_operations: "write"`.